by Chris Woodford. Last updated: July 10, 2015.

 How thermostats work

 So how does a thermostat work?
-Most things (with the notable exception of water) get bigger when they heat up and smaller when they cool down.
+Most things get bigger when they heat up and smaller when they cool down (water is a notable exception: it expands when it heats up and when it freezes too).
 Mechanical thermostats use this idea (which is called thermal expansion) to switch an electric circuit on and and off.
 The two most common types use bimetallic strips and gas-filled bellows.

 A traditional thermostat has two pieces of different metals bolted together to form what's called a bimetallic strip (or bimetal strip).
 The strip works as a bridge in an electrical circuit connected to your heating system.
 Normally the "bridge is down", the strip carries electricity through the circuit, and the heating is on.
 When the strip gets hot, one of the metals expands more than the other so the whole strip bends very slightly.
 Eventually, it bends so much that it breaks open the circuit.
 The "bridge is up", the electricity instantly switches off, the heating cuts out, and the room starts to cool.